zeditor01/zowe_db2_tools/docs/105_deploy_tms.md

 Order Query Workload Tuner from Shopz
 ![order_qwt](/images/order_qwt.jpg)

+This worked example using Query Workload tuner.

 ## 5.2 Install Query Workload Tuner
+This is a standard portable software instance installation, which will not be covered in the main page.
 ## 5.3 Deploy Query Workload Tuner

 ## 5.4 Operating the SQL Tuning Server